TuomoKalliokoski/HASTESM/README.md

 HASTESM version 0.9

-Written by Samuli Näppi and Tuomo Kalliokoski, Orion Pharma This software is meant to be run at Orion AWS cloud environment, but you may find it useful nevertheless.
+Written by Samuli Näppi and Tuomo Kalliokoski, Orion Pharma.
+This software is meant to be run at Orion AWS cloud environment, but you may find it useful nevertheless.